openpodcast/spotify-connector/README.md

     client_id="your_client_id", #login to spotify and monitor connection to get the id podcast_id="your_spotify_podcast_id",
-    sp_dc="xxxxxxxxxxxxxxxxxx", #can be found in cookies after logged in sp_ke="xxxxxxxxxxxxxxxxxx" #can be found in cookies after logged in )
+    sp_dc="xxxxxxxxxxxxxxxxxx", #can be found in cookies after logged in sp_key="xxxxxxxxxxxxxxxxxx" #can be found in cookies after logged in )

 # Get podcast metadata